alphagov/transformation-dashboard/_posts/2000-01-24-book-prison-visit.markdown

 homepage-intro: |
-    If you're visiting a prison you’ll be able to book using a single, national service, reducing staff time and offering a better experience for families, friends and professionals
+    If you're visiting a prison you’ll be able to book using a single service, offering a simpler, faster experience for families, friends and professionals

 detail-page-intro: |
     1.5 million prison visits booked online every year